 When you’re brewing kombucha tea there are generally 2-3 cycle: first fermentation, second fermentation (optional), and third fermentation.
 I haven’t read too deeply into commercial kombucha outside of knowing it’s wildly expensive compared to homebrews, but I’m assuming they practice a three fermentation process.
 You don’t HAVE to do that.

-First Fermentation is the most important fermentation because it’s when you’re kombucha tea is brewing and fermenting and turning into a health bomb of a tea – yum.
+First Fermentation (a.k.a 1F) is the most important fermentation because it’s when you’re kombucha tea is brewing and fermenting and turning into a health bomb of a tea – yum.
 The Mother acts as a seal of sorts in your glass container and you’ll have a light fizz when first fermentation is done.

-Second fermentation (optional) is practiced when people want to flavor their brewed kombucha with fruit juices, fruit chunks, ginger, etc. To practice second fermentation, you divide your “first batch” into your containers, add your flavorings, seal it, and let it sit for a few days.
+Second fermentation (a.k.a 2F) (optional) is practiced when people want to flavor their brewed kombucha with fruit juices, fruit chunks, ginger, etc. To practice second fermentation, you divide your “first batch” into your containers, add your flavorings, seal it, and let it sit for a few days.
 If you’re using a high sugar add-in, such as mango, you’ll want to “burp” your ‘

 How to brew your own kombucha!